 The Group assesses, at each reporting date, whether there is an indication that an asset may be impaired.
+If any indication exists, or when annual impairment testing for an asset is required, the Group estimates the asset's recoverable amount.
+An asset's recoverable amount is the higher of an asset's fair value less costs of disposal and its value in use.
 When the carrying amount of an asset exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
+Right-of-use assets are also subject to impairment.